blater54/blater54/README.md

 ## Hi there 👋, I'm Raymond Chau
-- 🔭 I’m currently working on improving my Financial Fundamentals and Excel, learning more about Aerospace and Healthcare.
+- 🔭 I’m currently working on improving my Financial Fundamentals and Excel, with a focus in Aerospace and Healthcare.
 - 🌱 I’m currently learning how to create Financial Models to understand the interpretation of data further.
 - 👯 I’m looking to collaborate on anything that involves mathematics.
 - 🤔 I’m looking for help with automation.